marcouellet/nest-react-blog-marc/README.md

 ## Frontend
-Open another terminal from the `nest-react-blog-marc` and navigate to the `blog-frontend-axios` folder to setup the frontend
+Open another terminal from the `nest-react-blog-marc` and navigate to the `blog-frontend` folder to setup the frontend

 ### Frontend dependencies
 ```bash